cryptoDevAmigos/rarity-analyzer/README.md

 - Filter applies to all views
     - NFT Cards
     - Trait Waterfall
-    - Rarist Trait Combinations
+    - Rarest Trait Combinations

 ![](docs/2021-09-24-23-42-43.png)

 #### Trait Waterfall

 - See everything in one beautiful view
-- Rarist NFTs are the top rows
+- Rarest NFTs are the top rows
 - Common NFTs are the bottom rows
 - Traits are columns